Don’t understand some of the trader lingo being thrown around in our trading community?

 EFFECT – when the SEC acknowledges and confirms a company’s intention to register securities (i.e. an S-3 filing followed by an EFFECT filing means the shelf offering is now live and can be officially implemented)

-Falling Knife – This is a term used to describe a stock that is going down quickly in an extreme manor, opposite of parabolic.
+Falling Knife – a term used to describe a stock that is going down quickly in an extreme manor, opposite of parabolic.

 Fill – The amount of shares executed within a trade.